rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 </xs:attribute>
 ```

-This makes benerator create 'items' numbers from 1 to 27 with a cumulated distribution which has its maximum at 14.
+This makes benerator create `items` numbers from 1 to 27 with a cumulated distribution which has its maximum at 14.

 ### Using `<variables>` in XML Schema